shoubhik2002/AISC_Project_MUJ/readme.md

 # AISC Project in TensorFlow by Shoubhik Chakraborty (219301286) & Prabhath Varma (219301268)

 In this project you can find implementation of deep neural network for **people identification from video** by the characteristic of their **gait**.
 The processing is very robust against various covariate factors such as *clothing*, *carrying conditions*, *shoe types* and so on.
-Feel free to use this network in your project or extend it in some way.

 ### Python packages